Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Discussion

+As an illustrative example, consider the 12-dimensional water dimer problem: while its memory requirements (approximately 500 GB) remain manageable with modern classical hardware, converging millions of eigenvalues through iterative matrix–vector operations could demand years of large-scale parallel computation.
+On the other hand, efficient iterative solvers with spectral focusing could be used to mitigate the cost, leaving the verdict case-dependent.

-We now examine the computational regime where classical memory requirements exceed available resources while the time complexity remains theoretically tractable.
+\paragraph{Classical memory intractable and time-complexity tractable regime.} The other specific scenario of computational regime where classical memory requirements exceed available resources while the time complexity remains theoretically tractable.
 In this regime, the Hilbert space dimension is too large to store even a single state vector in random access memory, yet the necessary matrix-vector products could theoretically be performed within reasonable time scales to extract essential spectroscopic information (i.e., few energy levels of large, strongly coupled systems).

 Classical approximate methods such as the rank-reduction block power method (RRBPM)~\cite{Leclerc2014,Thomas2018} provide viable solutions in this regime.
 Quantum advantage emerges primarily from favorable memory scaling: while classical methods require $\mathcal{O}(N)= \mathcal{O}(n^D)$ memory for state storage, quantum algorithms can exploit quantum superposition to represent exponentially large state spaces using only $\mathcal{O}(\log N)=\mathcal{O}(D n)$ qubits.